mach-composer/mach-composer-cli/docs/src/deployment/components.md

-# Component deployment
+# Component deployment - first stage

+As described in the [components section](../components/structure.md#deployment-process), whenever a component contains a **serverless function** that needs to be uploaded to a registry, it needs a '*first stage*' deployment.

-As described in the [components section](../components/structure.md#deployment-process), the component itself is responsible for the following steps:
+In that case, the component itself is responsible for the following steps:

 - Packaging the function
 - Deploying it to the code registry

 In this section a couple of methods – for various cloud providers – will be described.

+!!! tip "Second stage deployment"
+    The second stage deployment is described in the ['MACH configuration deployment' section](./config/components.md)

 ## Package